safespring/docs/content/backup/install/rhel.md

 ### 3) Activation of backup schedule and backup policy

-Currently it is required to wait until after the creation of the node, to configure a backup schedule and backup policy for it.
+Currently, it is required to wait until after the creation of the node to configure a backup schedule and backup policy for it.
 This is either done via the Portal, or via the API directly.